johnstaveley/SecurityEssentials/README.md

 * CSRF: Ensures anti-forgery token is used on all Post/Put/Ajax operations by checking through use of a base controller
     + Unit tests to ensure all state changing mvc or web api methods validate an anti forgery token
 	+ Uses SameSite Lax attribute on session cookie
-* Using components with known vulnerabilities: .Net framework is the latest version and all NuGet packages kept updated
+* Using components with known vulnerabilities:
+    + .Net framework is the latest version and all NuGet packages kept updated
+	+ Binaries are scanned using OWASP Dependency checker on checkin
+	+ All components are scanned using Whitesource bolt on checkin for finding open source vulnerabilities
 * Unvalidated redirects and forwards: Covered by RedirectToLocal in MVC4

 Other threats it protects against and features: